hozan23/vms/README.md

 ## Usage

-The first time you run `vms` command, it will create a `vms` directory under your home directory to store the images, and configs, for the VMs.
+The first time you run `vms` command, it will create a `vms` directory under your home directory to store the images, and configs for the VMs.

 First, download the ISO image, for example, [arch linux](https://archlinux.org/download/).